Suspended Animation (Fantômas album)

 Suspended Animation is the fourth studio album by American supergroup Fantômas.
 It is a concept album that incorporates a dual theme of cartoon sounds/music as well as paying tribute to obscure and dubious holidays throughout the month of April.

 Release

-The limited edition disc is a spiral bound April 2005 mini calendar featuring vivid imagery by Yoshitomo Nara.
+The limited edition disc is a spiral-bound April 2005 mini calendar featuring vivid imagery by Yoshitomo Nara and designed by Martin Kvamme.
 The disc sleeve is marked with "This calendar belongs to: ..........
 Your name".
-The limited edition of the album was released on April 5, 2005, while the regular version was released on June 14, 2005.
+The album's limited edition was released on April 5, 2005, while the regular version was released on June 14, 2005.

 Reception

 Pitchfork wrote "the album still suffers from the same flaws that hampered Delirium Cordia.
 With the average track spanning less than 90 seconds, musical ideas either bleed from one song to the next or don't sustain themselves long enough to register in the listener's head."